menu icon

 • The vada dough should be coarse then only the vada will be crispy.

-• Adding 2 tbsp of urad dal makes the vada little soft inside to absorb the flavors of rasam.
+• Adding 2 tablespoon of urad dal makes the vada little soft inside to absorb the flavors of rasam.

 • Adding onion, garlic to vada mixture is optional.
 We can skip.